 Home > Hidden Collections > Apply for an Award

-Use this step-by-step guide to the Digitizing Hidden Collections Final Application.
+Use this step-by-step guide to the Digitizing Hidden Collections: Amplifying Unheard Voices Initial Application.

-The Final Application stage will be open to a selection of organizations chosen from the Initial Application pool.
-Applicants will receive anonymous reviewer feedback from the program’s independent review panel and have the opportunity to participate in other information-sharing activities focused on building a Final Application, which will be similar to the full proposals solicited by previous Digitizing Hidden Special Collections calls.
+The Final Application stage will be open to organizations chosen from the Initial Application pool.
+Applicants will receive anonymous reviewer feedback from the program’s independent review panel and have the opportunity to participate in other information-sharing activities focused on building a Final Application.
 Information collected in the Initial Application stage will help to build the Final Application.

-To receive funding through this program, all grant recipients are required to adhere to the following terms regarding funding amounts and length of projects.
-Agreement to additional stipulations related to intellectual property and reuse will also be required.
+To receive funding through this program, all grant recipients must adhere to the following terms regarding funding amounts and project lengths.
+They must also agree to additional stipulations related to intellectual property and reuse.

 This program is for nonprofit, academic, independent, and community-based organizations in the US and Canada that collect, preserve, and share rare and unique materials with the general public.
 Eligible organizations must propose eligible projects falling within the program’s scope and be prepared to abide by the program’s award terms.